Quick Tips to Reduce the Premium for Term Plans

 What is Term Insurance

 Has the thought ever crossed your mind on how your family would cope if you weren't around to take care of them?
 Life is full of uncertainties and it hits you hardest when least expected.
 Hence, we need to think about the possible alternatives available to us to deal with the circumstances that are beyond our control.
-A term insurance is one such instrument which enables you to live stress-free as it takes care of any financial distress emerging in case of your sudden and untimely demise.
+Term insurance is one such instrument that enables you to live stress-free as it takes care of any financial distress emerging in case of your sudden and untimely demise.

 - Be an Early Bird

 Starting at an early age is the key to lowering your insurance premium as premium rates are directly linked to your age.
 Simply put, the younger you are, the lower your premiums would be as there’s lesser risk associated with a young policyholder because of risk indicating factors such as your health and age.
 The older you get, the higher are premiums being charged.
 So to cut off the cost of the extra rate of premium, it is highly advisable to when you’re in your early 20’s.
 You can make use of the various calculators to calculate the insurance premium as per your needs, age and life cover expectations.

 Insurance companies are aware of life-threatening habits and tend to charge a higher amount of premium on the basis of these habits.
 For instance, if you’re a smoker, you will be liable to pay a higher premium for a than if you were a non-smoker.
 This is because an unhealthy lifestyle makes you more prone to diseases and increases the risk factor leading to lead to extra premium charges.

 Almost all insurance companies offer flexibility in payment by providing options such as annual, quarterly and monthly premium payment options.
 Although it might sound feasible for you to opt for smaller installments instead of paying at one-go, the truth of the matter is that premiums tend to work out to be relatively cheaper if you opt for an annual mode of payment.